-Analogue Output 1: Moisture in % (e.g. 0..20% variably adjustable)
+Analogue Output 1: Moisture in % (0..20%, variably adjustable)

-Analogue Output 2: Conductivity (EC-TRIME) 0..20dS/m, or optionally the temperature, or optionally the standard deviation.
+Analogue Output 2: Conductivity (EC-TRIME / RbC) 0..50dS/m or optionally the temperature or the standard deviation.

-In addition, there is the option to split the analogue output 2 into two ranges: into 4..11mA for the temperature and 12..20mA for the conductivity.
-The analogue output 2 hereby changes over into an adjustable 5 second cycle between these two (current) measurement windows.
+In addition, there is the option to split the analogue output 2 into two ranges, into 4...11mA for the temperature and 12...20mA for the conductivity.
+The analogue output 2 hereby changes over in 5 second cycles between these two (current) measurement windows.